TopShelfCraft/Spreadsheet-Tools/README.md

 ### TL;DR.

-The _Excel Importer_ plugin provides tools for parsing spreadsheet data and walking that data through a method of your choice.
+The _Spreadsheet Tools_ plugin provides a toolkit for reading, writing, and processing spreadsheet data and walking that data through a method of your choice.

 * * *